ibudasov/ibudasov.github.io/blog/Azure_Api_Version.md

 }
 ```

-Which version is specified in the Azure Portal does not really matter
+Which version is specified in the Azure Portal does not really matter.

+> The only way to be right about the version -- is to specify it in the code.
+From there you can import the resource and manage it with Terrafrom or with Azure Portal.

+If you are not sure which version to use -- try different versions with interval of a year, while `terraform import`